Search

 • Store clean masks separately from dirty ones.

-• If you used the mask for a short time and may wear it again, store so that the outside surface is folded towards itself (so that the outside “dirty” surfaces are touching), and place in a paper bag or similar container.
+• If you used the mask for a short time and may wear it again, store it so that the outside surface is folded towards itself (so that the outside “dirty” surfaces are touching), and place it in a paper bag or similar container.

 • Do not place the mask under your chin, around your neck, off the ear, under the nose, on top of your head, or over your arm.